Max Levien: Revolution and Council republic

-The Austrian government released Levien by the end of 1920.
+By November 1919, Levien was held at Burg Karlstein alongside Béla Kun.The Austrian government released Levien by the end of 1920.
 Before that, long negotiations had taken place after the Bavarian judiciary had placed a request for his extradition.

 Soviet exile

 Levien settled in Moscow in June 1921, there he first worked in the hunger relief for Soviet Russia.
 Elected in 1922 into the Executive Committee of the Comintern (ECCI), he worked in his apparatus and participated in 1924 at the 5th World Congress of the Communist International.
 Levien was later involved in academic work as a journalist and biologist, he was an editor of the philosophical journal Under the Banner of Marxism and lectured at the Communist University of the National Minorities of the West and the Communist Academy and was a member of its presidium.
 In 1925 he became member of the Communist Party of the Soviet Union.
 During this time Levien was closely associated with the disgraced former KPD leader Arkadi Maslow.

 In the 1930s he had a professorship for History and Philosophy of natural sciences at the Moscow University.